jinhyeok15/funding-app-django-rest-framework/docs/services.md

 {
     "code": 400,
     "status": "HTTP_400_BAD_REQUEST",
-    "message": "Not valid serializer PostItemSerializer",
+    "message": "Not valid serializer ShopPostItemRequestSerializer",
     "errors": {
         "poster_name": [
             "This field may not be null."